fresheneesz/transaction-protocol-tests/Sucinct-Atomic-Swaps/SAS-with-emulated-bbv.md

 * In failure cases, up to five transactions in total may be needed.
 * Alice can consider the transaction complete after 1 day.
 * Bob can only consider the transaction fully complete when he spends the `Bob Success` spend-path.
 Until then, Bob must watch the chain for Alice attempting to cheat.
 * Recovery normally does not require any secrets - recovery should be possible from just the seed.
-Bob can recover from his seed alone at any point in the protocol, as long as `bobSecret` is generated deterministically from the seed.
+Bob can recover from his seed alone at any point in the protocol, as long as `aliceSecret` is generated deterministically from the seed.
+To generate the seed, Alice can simply use an HD wallet spend path with an index that hasn't been used before, which she can verify by looking for any `Alice Revoke` transactions a key from her seed has signed on the blockchain.
 * Alice needs to back up the pre-signed `Alice Revoke`  transaction to recover from data loss that occurs in the middle of the protocol.
 This only needs to be done until Bob sends the `ALTC to Alice` transaction (and it is confirmed) or until Alice sends the `Refund` transaction.
 In practice, this could normally take well under an hour (or some small fraction of whatever smaller timeout is chosen).

-## Comparison to SAS without OP_BBV

-Both this and [Ruben Somsen's SAS protocol](https://gist.github.com/RubenSomsen/8853a66a64825716f51b409be528355f) require 2 transactions (1 per chain) in normal scenarios.
-And both require one party (Bob) to watch the chain until he spends his received coins.
-However, in this protocol, once the `ALTC to Alice` transaction has been sent, neither party needs to store any dynamic state and can restore from only their seed.
-In Ruben's SAS protocol, Bob must store state (Alice's key) until he spends his received coins.